kellycook301/GearList/README.md

 ![alt text](https://github.com/kellycook301/GearList/blob/master/readmeImages/MGLLogo.png)

 With this app you may create a visual representation of the music gear that you have.
+I created MyGearList because it combines my two loves; musical gear and lists.
+Now you too can have a visually appealing list of the musical gear that you own!

 Let's get started!